 The number one mistake new bloggers make when trying to come up with a name is using the version of someone else’s name.
 The first site I had was Penny Pinchin Mom.
 One new blogger tried to create the website Penny Pinching Mommy.

 She could not use it.
 And you want to avoid doing the same thing.

-First, I own the trademark, and no one can use it.
-Secondly, it is just in poor taste to use a name that is too close to someone else.
+First, I owned the trademark, and no one else was allowed to use it.
+Secondly, it is just in poor taste to use a very close name to someone else.